sivahuang77/citrux-cli/docs/tools/index.md

   data, Gemini's responses can be more accurate, relevant, and grounded in your actual context.

-## How to use Gemini CLI tools
+## How to use Citrux CLI tools

-To use Gemini CLI tools, provide a prompt to the Gemini CLI.
+To use Citrux CLI tools, provide a prompt to the Citrux CLI.
 The process works as follows:

-1. You provide a prompt to the Gemini CLI.
+1. You provide a prompt to the Citrux CLI.
 2. The CLI sends the prompt to the core.
 3. The core, along with your prompt and conversation history, sends a list of available tools and their descriptions/schemas to the Gemini API.